-Hajime, who had been about to (had felt he simply couldn’t help it), instead restrained his grin at how much fun messing with Sano was proving and said seriously, “Yes.
-My magical talents woke up while I was attending college here in the States, and after I’d graduated and gone back to Japan I spent a couple of years thinking that a career in magic would be much more interesting than the family business, where I was expected to stay forever.
+Hajime, who had been about to, instead restrained his grin at how much fun messing with Sano was proving and said seriously, “Yes.
+My magical talents woke up while I was attending college here in the States, and after I’d graduated and gone back to Japan I spent a couple of years thinking a career in magic would be much more interesting than the family business, where I was expected to stay forever.
 But in Japan it’s almost impossible to make money as an exorcist if you don’t do things in approved Shinto style.”

 Sano gave a Why am I not surprised? laugh, and Hajime smiled a little as he continued.
 “When one of my grandparents left me a decent inheritance, I moved back here and took up exorcism as a career.”

-Despite how little information Hajime had actually given, Sano seemed extremely interested.
-Without even looking at the trash can they were passing, he discarded the coffee cup he’d by now emptied.
+Despite how little information Hajime had actually given, Sano seemed totally engrossed.
+Without even looking at the trash can they passed, he discarded the coffee cup he’d by now emptied.

 “Let’s cross here and head back,” Hajime suggested, gesturing at the street.
 Sano complied, still giving him an expectant look all the way along the crosswalk as if Hajime might have forgotten he was in the middle of a story of sorts.
 Actually, his evident fascination seemed strange; Hajime’s brief narrative certainly wasn’t any more interesting than Sano’s talk of his parents’ financial eccentricities.